 These amazing paper horse sculptures were made by Xavier Barrade, an intern for the advertising agency FOAM.
 Recently FOAM has been working with the band Dry the River to promote their latest single “No Rest.”

 Barrade designed the horses in 3D with Google’s Sketch Up, then printed out and assembled the component parts.
-Each horse took . . . → Read More: 3-d paper horse sculptures designed with Google’s Sketch Up
+Each . . . → Read More: 3-d paper horse sculptures designed with Google’s Sketch Up

 German street artist EVOL is known for transforming grungy urban surfaces into miniature realistic buildings, that is, building a city within a city.
 This time he chose to plant his miniature city in the unlikeliest of places – a meadow surrounded by trees and enclosed by a clear blue sky.

 For the 2011 MS Dockville . . . → Read More: EVOL builds an underground city in a meadow in Hamburg, Germany